 All of the population’s skills and needs should be taken care of and our support is conditional upon providing benefits for both women and men.
 Statistics show that innovation projects where men and women have the same power to exercise influence are more successful.
 (Vinnova, 2020b, author’s translation)

 For projects to receive funding, gender equality needs to be integrated into the project as well as reflected in the composition of the project member group.
 The problem with gender equality is thus represented to be the idea that innovations achieved by women may be missed, or that some innovations are not offered to women.
 The underlying assumption of such a representation is a logic of seeing women as an untapped market, both as innovators and as consumers.
 As Ahl and Nelson (2015) have shown, articulating women as an untapped market is also prevalent in the Swedish government discourse on women's entrepreneurship in policy.
-They conclude that women are articulated as an underused resourse filled with untapped potential in the area of entreprenurship.
-Furthermore, their analysis shows how this argument was utilized in promoting “restructuring of the public sector toward private management” (Ahl and Nelson, 2015, p.283).
-Similarly, Berglund et al. (2018) shows how women's entrepreneurship policy (WEP) in Sweden articulates the same kind of narrative.
-Women “are to bring new innovations based on their experiences and perspectives to the marketplace and supply goods and services to fulfil as yet unmet needs” (Berglund et al., 2018, p.549).
+They conclude that women are articulated as an underused resource with untapped potential in the area of entrepreneurship.
+Furthermore, their analysis shows how this argument was utilized in promoting ‘restructuring of the public sector toward private management’ (Ahl and Nelson, 2015, p.283).
+Similarly, Berglund et al. (2018) show how women's entrepreneurship policy (WEP) in Sweden articulates the same kind of narrative.
+Women ‘are to bring new innovations based on their experiences and perspectives to the marketplace and supply goods and services to fulfil as yet unmet needs’ (Berglund et al., 2018, p.549).
 Additionally, the problem is represented to be an issue of success – that unequal gender representation will be less successful.
 Gender equality is thus not articulated as a question of power, justice or even of rights, but as something that can enhance profits.
 This is in line with Ahl and Nelson (2015), who show how gender equality is seldom articulated as a goal in itself in the Swedish government discourse, but as something that can enhance economic growth.
 Gender equality is mentioned only once in the Strategy, as one of many challenges facing society.
 However, Vinnova regards it as key to solving all the challenges defined in Agenda 2030.

-What becomes evident when scrutinising the funded projects from the three calls is that gender equality is not the focus, despite Vinnova’s dictum (stated both in the calls and on its website) that gender equality is key to solving all the societal challenges defined in Agenda 2030.
+What becomes evident when scrutinizing the funded projects from the three calls is that gender equality is not the focus, despite Vinnova’s dictum (stated both in the calls and on its website) that gender equality is key to solving all the societal challenges defined in Agenda 2030.
 In terms of frequency, one out of three projects mentions gender equality in some way.
 The problem representation of gender equality in the project descriptions differs and can be divided into three themes.
-First, the problem is represented to be a lack of knowledge, exemplified in projects that aim to generate more ‘”knowledge about gender mainstreaming’ or more knowledge about ‘gender-equal micro funding’” (Appendix 2, P1, P2).
+First, the problem is represented to be a lack of knowledge, exemplified in projects that aim to generate more ‘knowledge about gender mainstreaming’ or more knowledge about ‘gender-equal micro funding’ (Appendix 2, P1, P2).
 Underlying assumptions of such a problem representation are that gender inequality is not a question of power (Rönnblom, 2009) and more knowledge automatically leading to gender equality (see Tollin, 2000; Eduards 2002).

 Secondly, the problem is represented to be about numbers of men and women.
-Illustrative examples of such articulations are interventions that strive for “gender-equal selection when recruiting” (P3) or “to provide gender-equal recruitment and support to social innovators” (P4), and underlying assumptions of such problem representations are that women and men are different and so contribute with different perspectives (see Ahl and Nelson, 2015).
+Illustrative examples of such articulations are interventions that strive for ‘gender-equal selection when recruiting’ (P3) or ‘to provide gender-equal recruitment and support to social innovators’ (P4), and underlying assumptions of such problem representations are that women and men are different and so contribute with different perspectives (see Ahl and Nelson, 2015).
 This problem representation is also connected to integration and concerns the hiring of women born outside Sweden (P5), or newly arrived women (P6).